-Born into a famous Northwest horse-racing family, Russell Baze is the winningest jockey in history with more than 11,500 wins.
-A 1976 graduate of Granger High School in the Yakima Valley, Baze rode his first winner at Yakima Meadows in 1974 and has done most of his riding in Northern California where he has dominated the standings at Golden Gate Fields and Bay Meadows.
+Born into a famous Northwest horse-racing family, Russell Baze is the winningest jockey in history.
+Baze concluded a remarkable 42-year career in June of 2016 with 12,842 career wins.
+Baze began his professional riding career at the age of 16 before he graduated from Granger High in the Yakima Valley in 1976.
+Baze rode his first winner at Yakima Meadows in 1974 and has done most of his riding in Northern California where he has dominated the standings at Golden Gate Fields and Bay Meadows.

-Baze is one of only two jockeys to win the Longacres Mile at both Longacres and Emerald Downs, and his father, Joe Baze, and cousin, Gary Baze, also are members of the Washington Racing Hall of Fame.
+Baze is one of only two jockeys to win the Longacres Mile at both Longacres and Emerald Downs.
+His father, Joe Baze, and cousin, Gary Baze, also are members of the Washington Racing Hall of Fame.

 DREW BLEDSOE – Football

 Drew Bledsoe was the No. 1 overall pick in the 1993 NFL draft after leaving Washington State after his junior year.
 The graduate of Walla Walla High School was the Pac-10 offensive player of the year in 1992 when he led the 15th-ranked Cougars to a 9-3 record that included a victory over Utah in the Copper Bowl.

 In his 14-year NFL career, Bledsoe was twice named All-Pro and was a four-time Pro Bowl selection.
 When he retired after the 2006 season, he was fifth in NFL history in career pass completions (3,839), seventh in passing yards (44,611) and 13th in touchdown passes (251).